CyberGabriel/react-single-page-web-app/README.md

-# JavaScript - React - Redux - demo ecommerce website
+# JavaScript - React - Redux - ecommerce website

 A single page web app created with ReactJS that presents dynamic content to the user.

-## Demo
+## Deployment

 You can access the project online at: